masikonis/grocery-scout/README.md

 # Grocery Scout

-Shopping tool that fetches deals from grocery stores into one easy-to-use platform.
+Shopping tool that fetches deals from grocery stores into one easy-to-use page.
 [Click here to visit](https://grocery-scout.vercel.app/).

 ## Rationale